-with Rebecca Niles and Stacey Redick, “Implementing the Do-It-Yourself First Folio: from concept model to pedagogical tool,” for New Technologies in Medieval and Renaissance Studies (under consideration).
+Co-written with Rebecca Niles and Stacey Redick, “Implementing the Do-It-Yourself First Folio: from concept model to pedagogical tool,” in New Technologies in Medieval and Renaissance Studies (forthcoming).

 “Addresses to the Reader,” in Book Parts, ed.
 Dennis Duncan and Adam Smyth.
-Oxford University Press, forthcoming.
+Oxford University Press, 2019.

 Co-written with Jessica Otis and Paige Morgan, “Identifying Early Modern Books: Challenges of Citation Practices in Book History and Early Modern Studies,” Archives Journal, http://www.archivejournal.net/essays/identifying-early-modern-books/.